mr-easy/beautiful-jekyll/drafts/implementing-gibbs-sampling-in-python.md

 <img src="{{ site.url }}/files/blog/gibbs/true.png" width="100%">

 Let's begin sampling!
-And also we will estimate a gaussian from the sampled points to see how close we get to the true distribution with increasing number of samples.
+And also we will estimate a Gaussian from the sampled points to see how close we get to the true distribution with the increasing number of samples.

 <img src="{{ site.url }}/files/blog/gibbs/gibbs.gif" width="100%">

 The complete code for this example along with all the plotting and creating GIFs is available at my repo.
 For plotting Gaussian contours, I used the code from <a href="https://matplotlib.org/gallery/statistics/confidence_ellipse.html">this matplotlib tutorial</a>.

-Now, of course you won't be using Gibbs sampling for sampling from mutivariate Gaussians.
+Now, of course, you won't be using Gibbs sampling for sampling from multivariate Gaussians.
 So for any general intractable distribution, you need to have conditional samplers for each of the random variable given others.
 And you will be good to go.